 Updated on 01 March 2023

 Almost 50 years ago (7 October 1963), the International Telecommunication Union (ITU) organized the first e-participation session in multilateral diplomacy.
-The ITU “walked the talk” by opening the first conference on satellite communication with a satellite-facilitated address by the UN Secretary-General.
+The ITU “walked the talk” by opening the first conference on satellite communication with a satellite-facilitated address by U Thant, the UN Secretary-General.

-What today can be facilitated by Skype for a marginal cost, back in 1963 required a complex technical exercise involving several telecomm companies.
+What today can be facilitated by Skype for a marginal cost, back in 1963, required a complex technical exercise involving several telecomm companies.
 What can we expect in another 50 years?
 Will the modus operandi of diplomacy change?
 Any takers for a crystal ball exercise